Mia Kindergartens

 Security

-A peaceful & serene environment is associated with a safe area for existence.
-Inspired by the Reggio Emilia approach that prioritizes children, living and learning spaces in Mia Kindergartens are created in such a way that our students are at peace where they can develop self-awareness easily.
-Our students are constantly under supervision of the entire school staff, especially of their teachers who monitor their progress closely.
-In addition, all safety procedures required from a pre-school education institution are followed completely.
-The safety program at MIA Kindergartens was established under the consultancy of TÜV-SÜD Child Safety Certificate program.
-All staff at the school have a first aid certificate.
-All school buildings comply with earthquake regulations and earthquake drills blended in games are part of our school life.
+Inspired by the Reggio Emilia approach that prioritizes children, living and learning spaces at MIA Kindergartens are arranged so that children feel at ease and develop self-awareness.
+Children are watched over by the entire school staff — especially their teachers, who monitor their development closely.
+In addition, all safety procedures required of a preschool institution are followed completely.
+The safety program at MIA Kindergartens was established under the consultancy of the TÜV-SÜD Child Safety Certificate program.
+All school staff hold first aid certificates.
+All school buildings comply with earthquake regulations, and earthquake drills blended into play are part of school life.

 Hygiene